click on photo to go back...

 Above right: (L-R) Ellery Queen, Charlotte Keane, Parks Johnson and Warren Null.

-TV started showing interest and he was asked in the sketch show The Admiral Broadway Revue (Jun 3.
-1949), in The Big Story ("George Goodwin, Atlanta Georgia Reporter", Dec 23.
-1949) and an episode called "The Champion" (Jun 5.
-1950) from Robert Montgomery Presents starting a TV career which would last until 1968.
+TV started showing interest and he was asked in the sketch show The Admiral Broadway Revue (NBC-DuMont, Jun 3.
+1949), in The Big Story ("George Goodwin, Atlanta Georgia Reporter", NBC, Dec 23.
+1949) and an episode called "The Champion" from Robert Montgomery Presents (NBC, Jun 5.
+1950) starting a TV career which would last until 1968.

 n "Rosemary" (CBS, 1945) Sydney Smith played Peter Harvey a brilliant young lawyer, who has come closer to arousing real affection in Rosemary than any other men who have loved her.
 When Peter took the offer of a job with an important New York law firm, Rosemary was firm in her conviction she didn't love Peter enough to leave her family and go to New York."Photoplay" for radio's "Life Can Be Beautiful" (NBC, 1948) (L-R) Charles Webster as Dr. Markham, Alice Reinheart as Chichi and Sydney Smith as Douglas Norman.